Manifold Learning for Personalized and Label-Free Detection of Cardiac Arrhythmias: Methodology

-We utilized the MIT-BIH Arrhythmia Database, which consists of 48 ECG recordings, each containing two channels sampled at 360 Hz, lasting slightly over 30 minutes.
+We utilized the MIT-BIH Arrhythmia Database, which consists of 48 ECG recordings, each containing two channels sampled at 360 Hz and lasting slightly over 30 minutes.
 The dataset includes 23 recordings named 100-124 and 25 recordings named 200-234, with some numbers missing in each range.
-In most recordings, the first channel corresponds to modified limb lead II (MLII), while the second typically represents modified precordial lead V1; however, the second lead may vary and occasionally corresponds to V2, V4, or V5.
+In most recordings, the first channel corresponds to modified limb lead II (MLII).
+Modified leads differ from standard leads in that their electrodes are placed on the chest rather than on the limbs.
+The second channel is a precordial lead that varies between recordings: it is most commonly V1, but in some patients it is V2, V4, or V5, depending on the subject \cite{goldberger_physiobank_2000}.
 To ensure consistency across recordings, we selected only those in which MLII was used as the first lead and V1 as the second, reducing the dataset from 48 to 40 recordings.
 The description of the dataset can be found in Table \ref{tab:dataset_overview}.

 An ECG signal typically consists of five key fiducial points, known as P, Q, R, S, and T (Figure~\ref{fig:Segmentation}).
-The point P is taken as the start of the heartbeat cycle, while the R-peak is associated with left ventricle pumping and is commonly used as the reference point for identifying individual heartbeats.
-ECG datasets are typically annotated in one of two ways: beat-level, where individual heartbeats—identified by their R-peaks—are labeled (e.g., as normal or arrhythmic), or rhythm-level, where entire sequences (such as 10-second segments) are assigned a single label \cite{merdjanovska2023framework}.
-The MIT-BIH dataset follows the more detailed (and user-intensive) beat-level approach, providing over 20 distinct labels for individual heartbeats; the labels with their meaning are included in Table \ref{tab:AAMI_overview}.
+The point P is taken as the start of the heartbeat cycle, while the R-peak is associated with the pumping of the left ventricle and is commonly used as a reference point to identify individual heartbeats.
+ECG datasets are typically annotated in one of two ways: beat-level, where individual heartbeats—identified by their R-peaks—are labeled (e.g., as normal or arrhythmic), or rhythm-level, where entire sequences (such as 10-second segments) are assigned a single label \cite{merdjanovska_framework_2023}.
+The MIT-BIH dataset follows the more detailed (and user-intensive) beat-level approach, providing over 20 distinct labels for individual heartbeats (with the overwhelming majority labeled normal); the labels with their meaning are included in Table \ref{tab:AAMI_overview}.
+To simplify the initial analysis, we adopted the AAMI standard for our analysis and consolidated the heartbeat types into five superclasses: normal (N), supraventricular ectopic (S), ventricular ectopic (V), fusion (F), and unknown (Q).
+Any heartbeat class not included in the AAMI scheme was grouped into a separate category labeled “others” (O).
+This mapping, summarized in Table~\ref{tab:AAMI_overview}, consolidates rare classes (e.g., the two ventricular ectopic types) into broader categories and reduces the number of labels, resulting in a more balanced framework for analysis.